fssa-batch3/hemanath.muralikrishnan__web_project/README.md

     - Steps:
         1. Navigate to the login page.
         2. Enter the required information such as email, and password.
-        3. Click the "login" button.
+        3. Click the "Continue" button.
     - Expected Result:
-        - The user is redirected to the user profile page.
+        - The user is redirected to the home page of the website.

 ### Profile Account[Completed]
 - Scenario 1: Successfully created a new profile account
     - Steps:
         1. Log in as a buyer.
         2. Navigate to the user index page.
-        3. Click "Profile" Icon.
+        3. Click on the "My Account" option in the nav.
     - Expected Result:
         - The user is redirected to the Personal Information page.